-- The minimum fee is for 5 sessions per week (4 hour session in the morning or the afternoon) for children over three years of age.
-For younger children the minimum fee corresponds to attendance for 3 sessions per week.
+- The minimum attendance is 5 sessions per week (4 hour session in the morning or the afternoon) for children over three years of age.
+For younger children, however, the minimum attendance is 3 sessions per week.

 - Each session costs £35 (4 hour session), while full-day attendance is £60 (8 hours).

-- You can find our complete price list with all possible options here.
+- You can find our price list with further information here.